snow-avocado/paradex-rs/README.md

 Both websocket and rest connectivity are supported.
 Currently a sub-set of the most important APIs are supported.

+The benchmark uses mimalloc as I notice a 10-20% speedup using a mimalloc vs default allocator.
+Suggest benchmarking on your system / environment.

 ## Examples

 See [here](https://github.com/snow-avocado/paradex-rs/tree/main/examples) for full examples.